Mine Health and Safety Grants (17.600)

 Credentials/Documentation

-In addition to items as stated in Grant Solicitation from Mine Safety and Health Administration (MSHA), State official mine inspection or safety agency has or will employ an adequate and competent staff of qualified trainers to provide health and safety training for miners and trained inspectors qualified under the laws of the State to make mine inspections within the State.
-Costs will be determined in accordance with OMB Circular No. A-87, Cost Principles for State, Local, and Indian Tribal Governments.
-OMB Circular No. A-87 applies to this program.
+In addition to items as stated in Solicitation for Grant Application (SGA) from Mine Safety and Health Administration (MSHA), State mine inspection or safety agency has or will employ an adequate and competent staff of qualified trainers to provide health and safety training for miners and trained inspectors qualified under the laws of the State to make mine inspections within the State.
+2 CFR Part 225 applies to this program.

 Application Procedure